DavidDock/bodyweight-home-fitness/README.md

 ## **Exercise Page**

 This exercise example page has an introduction  and images of how to do 18 home exercise.<br>
-In keeping with the website's goals these exercise guides are as accessible and simple as can be with straight-forward images on how to complete each exercise so not to overwhelm.
+In keeping with the websites goal, these exercise guides are as accessible and simple as can be with straight-forward images on how to complete each exercise so not to overwhelm.
 These images have an excellent 'alt' value for exercise description for people that need it.<br>
 This exercise image gallery is fully responsive, changing layout at different screen breakpoints to ensure good UX.